Sacramento Teacher Recorded Using Racist Language In Class

 SACRAMENTO (CBS13) – Kit Carson International Academy includes 7th through 12th grades.
 Two weeks ago, seniors graduated on the same day a recording was taken of a teacher, sources within the Sacramento City Unified School District tell us, was using derogatory language in front of students.

-Audio recording: “And now it’s like the word (n-word) which everybody says or (n-word.)”READ MORE: Call Kurtis: Elk Grove Cosmetic Surgeon Accused Of Malpractice Surrenders License
+Audio recording: “And now it’s like the word (n-word) which everybody says or (n-word.)”READ MORE: 1 Dead In Shooting Outside Elk Grove Hotel

 Sources within the Sacramento City Unified School District sent CBS13 audio of who they say is a school Spanish teacher using racist words in front of students.
 It was graduation day and the class was discussing language